How to submit investor documents to us for approval before publication.

 - a clean version of the document

 - Listing Rules checklists

-We also need the applicant's advisers to provide a written response to each of our comments.
+We also need the applicant's advisers to provide a written response to each of our comments via ESS.
 If the response to a comment results in a change to the document, the comment response should refer to the page where we will find the change.

 Once the document is clear of comments, you can arrange a date for approval with your review team.
-On the approval date, we will need the following documents:
+On the approval date, we will need the following:

 For all documents:

-- A clean dated version of the final document (2 copies if the circular is submitted in hard copy).
+- A clean dated version of the final document.

 - A black-lined version of the document with changes marked against the last draft submitted.

 - A signed and dated Variation Request Letter if applicable, (or written confirmation that you have not made any changes to the previously submitted information).